Rocco-Gossmann/PHP-ServiceWorkerGenerator/README.md

 # PHP - ServiceWorker Generator (very much WIP right now)

+## Requiresments.
+This requres PHP 8.x or higher.

 ## the Plan

 Generating ServiceWorker scripts is easy, if you are on Node.
 There you you have many tools to do that for you.